 Ann LuiAssistant Professor of Practice in Architecture

 Lui was co-curator of the U.S. Pavilion at the Venice Architecture Biennale 2018 titled Dimensions of Citizenship.
 She co-edited, with Gediminas Urbonas and Lucas Freeman, Public Space?
 Lost and Found (MIT/SA+P Press, 2015) on aesthetic and spatial practices in the civic realm.
-Currently, Ann also organizes The Night Gallery, a nocturnal exhibition space on Chicago's south side, which features video and film works by artists and architects from sunset to sunrise.
-Ann was recently named Newcity’s “Designer of the Moment” and Crain’s “40 Under 40.”
-Previously, Ann practiced at SOM, Ann Beha Architects and Morphosis Architects.
-She holds an SMArchS from MIT and a B.Arch from Cornell University, where she was awarded the Charles Goodwin Sands Medal and the Clifton Beckwith Brown Memorial Medal.
+Currently, Lui also organizes The Night Gallery, a nocturnal exhibition space on Chicago's south side, which features video and film works by artists and architects from sunset to sunrise.
+Lui was recently named Newcity’s “Designer of the Moment” and Crain’s “40 Under 40.”
+Previously, Lui practiced at SOM, Ann Beha Architects, and Morphosis Architects.
+She holds an SMArchS in History, Theory, and Criticism of Architecture and Art from MIT and a B.Arch from Cornell University, where she was awarded the Charles Goodwin Sands Medal and the Clifton Beckwith Brown Memorial Medal.